bazelbuild/bazel/site/docs/skylark/bzl-style.md

 Do not create a macro just to avoid some amount of repetition in BUILD files.
 The [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) principle
-doesn’t really apply here.
+doesn't really apply here.
 The goal is not to make the file shorter; the goal is to make your files easy to process, both by humans and tools.

 ## General advice